 #Using Jupyter notebook on QueryPie

 Kaggle is one of the largest communities of Data Scientists.
 And one of their most-used datasets today is related to the Coronavirus (COVID-19).
-As infection trends continue to update on a daily basis around the world, there are a variety of sources that reveal relevant data.
-Among them, the largest and most organized data available is from Johns Hopkins University.
+As infection trends continue to update daily around the world, various sources reveal relevant data.
+Among them, the most extensive and most organized data available is from Johns Hopkins University.

-There are many notebooks that use Kaggle to visualize different data.
-But in this article, we will learn how to save the dataset directly to the database and run it with SQL, and learn how to use Jupiter Notebook with Python.
+Many notebooks use Kaggle to visualize different data.
+But in this article, we will learn how to save the dataset directly to the database and run it with SQL and learn how to use Jupiter Notebook with Python.

 💡 How to use Corona datasets on QueryPie